-To track change in the severity of the child's repetitive thoughts and behavior over time, the measure may be completed at regular intervals as clinically indicated, depending on the stability of the child's symptoms and treatment status.
-Consistently high scores on the measure may indicate significant and problematic areas for the child that might warrant further assessment, treatment, and follow-up.
+To track change in the severity of the individual's repetitive thoughts and behavior over time, the measure may be completed at regular intervals as clinically indicated, depending on the stability of the individual's symptoms and treatment status.
+For individuals of impaired capacity, it is preferred that completion of the measure at follow-up appointments is by the same knowledgeable informant.
+Consistently high scores on the measure may indicate significant and problematic areas for the individual that might warrant further assessment, treatment, and follow-up.
 Your clinical judgment should guide your decision.